Erol/predicates/README.md

 # Predicates

-Truth accessors for your Ruby classes.
+[Predicates](http://erol.github.com/predicates) are truth accessors for your Ruby classes and models.
 Yep, that's about it.

 ## Installation